 33. Bicycle Crunches

-The bicycle crunch is a wonderful exercise to hit the entire core muscles, including the upper and lower abs and obliques.
-It is an excellent form of low-impact cardio and a great way to tone your abdominal muscle.
+The bicycle crunch is a wonderful exercise that targets the entire core, including the upper and lower abs and obliques.
+It is an excellent form of low-impact cardio and a great way to tone your abdominal muscles.

 How to: Lie on the floor and hold your fingertips beside your ears.
 Lift your legs off the floor and bend your knees.
 Brace your core and bring your knees alternatively toward your chest, like you’re paddling on a bicycle.